 Preheat your oven to 400 degrees and line a muffin pan with liners.
 Set aside.

-Sift flour, baking powder, and salt into a large bowl.
+Sift flour, sugar, baking powder, and salt into a large bowl.

 In another large bowl (or use your stand mixer), beat the softened cream cheese until creamy.

 Add in the eggs and beat until smooth.

 Add in the milk, vanilla, and melted butter and mix thoroughly.

 Pour the cream cheese mixture into the flour mixture bowl.
 Use a large (wooden) spoon to mix until fully combined.